SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee2/browsing-preprocessing.md

 Figure 6.
 Landsat 8 description.

-Lets hit the ‘Import’ button, and change the name of the collection to ‘*landsat8_sr*’.
+Lets hit the ‘Import’ button, and at the top of your script, change the name of the imported collection to ‘*landsat8_sr*’.

 Now let's download the boundary shapefile of Trinidad.
 We are going to upload this file into the Assets section to have our country boundary available.
 Download the file `TrinidadTobago.zip` from the shared Google Drive [data folder](https://drive.google.com/drive/folders/1Aov0j6ASs6eQVel4EeiiZrGaDRhq5WGQ?usp=share_link).